Oliver-Loeffler/image-registration/README.md

 - [ ] Learn how to implement a construction kit for various transforms used in photomask image placement using Javas functional elements (enabling use of .andThen(...) and .compose(...)
 - [ ]  Experimenting to find suitable data types and data flows for easy use and extendability
-- [ ]  Try to make model parameter names and class names to speak for them selves, ideally end up with a fluent API which uses builder pattern for setup
+- [ ]  Try to make model parameter names and class names to speak for themselves, ideally end up with a fluent API which uses builder pattern for setup
 - [ ]  The library should behave as lazy as possible
 - [ ]  It should be numerically and technically correct